LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 ## Recap

-Now. let's recap the usage introduced in this article and the previous one.
+Now, let's recap the usage introduced in this article and the previous one.

 | Command | Description | Note |
 | --- | --- | --- |